knative/serving/docs/spec/errors.md

 1. Each resource should define a small number of terminal failure conditions as `Type`s.
-This should bias towards fewer than 5 high-level error categories which are separate and meaningful for customers.
+This should bias towards fewer than 5 high-level error categories which are separate and meaningful for clients.
 For a Revision, these might be `BuildFailed`, `ContainerNotRunnable`, or `ContainerDeadlineExceeded`.
 2. Where it makes sense, resources should define a **single** "happy state" condition which indicates that the resource is set up correctly and ready to serve.
 This is typically named `Ready` (but note that Configuration copies the `Ready` status of the latest created Revision in `LatestRevisionReady`).
-3. Terminal failure conditions should only have the states `Unknown` (indicated by not applying the failure state) and `True`.
+3. Terminal failure conditions may have the state `False` while the reconciliation is in progress.
+Once the reconciliation is complete, the failure condition should be cleared (if successful) or set to `True` (if the reconciliation failed).
 Terminal failure conditions should also supply additional details about the failure in the "Reason" and "Message" sections -- both of these should be considered to have unlimited cardinality, unlike `Type`.

 Example user and system error scenarios are included below along with how the status is presented to CLI and UI tools via the API.